A brief about Breast Cancer

 The survival rate of Stage II cancer is 90% to 98%.
 Swelling of lumps and abnormal bone pain are the most common symptoms of Stage II breast cancer.
-Immune Checkpoint inhibitor and SLNB can be used for treating this stage of cancer.
+Immune checkpoint inhibitors and SLNB can be used for treating this stage of cancer.

 Stage IV breast cancer is extreme and spread to the primary lymph nodes, along with other sensitive areas of your body.
 Stage IV breast cancer treatment includes systematic drug therapy as cancer spreads to the brain, bones, lungs, and liver.
 Treatment for Stage IV cancer includes a combination of a BRAF inhibitor and a MEK inhibitor.
 Radiotherapy and chemotherapy are other common treatment methodologies.